Skip to content

 Determine transaction price under IFRS 15 / ASC 606 step 3 What is the transaction price including fixed consideration, variable consideration estimation, significant financing component, non-cash consideration, and consideration payable to customer under IFRS 15.47 / ASC 606-10-32-2?
 Human Auditor

-Transaction price components under IFRS 15.47 + ASC 606-10-32-2: (a) fixed consideration - rule-based extraction; (b) variable consideration - human judgement on expected value method (probability-weighted across range) versus most likely amount method (single most likely outcome) per IFRS 15.53 + ASC 606-10-32-8 - human selects method based on transaction characteristics; (c) significant financing component per IFRS 15.60-65 + ASC 606-10-32-15 - human applies one-year practical expedient or imputes interest; (d) non-cash consideration - fair value at contract inception or transaction date depending on judgment; (e) consideration payable to customer - reduces transaction price unless for distinct good/service.
+Transaction price components under IFRS 15.47 and ASC 606-10-32-2: (a) fixed consideration - rule-based extraction; (b) variable consideration - human judgement on expected value method (probability-weighted across range) versus most likely amount method (single most likely outcome) under IFRS 15.53 and ASC 606-10-32-8 - human selects method based on transaction characteristics; (c) significant financing component under IFRS 15.60-65 and ASC 606-10-32-15 - human applies one-year practical expedient or imputes interest; (d) non-cash consideration - fair value at contract inception or transaction date depending on judgment; (e) consideration payable to customer - reduces transaction price unless for distinct good/service.
 Variable consideration constraint applied at this step before allocation

 Decision Record